luismsgomes/qtlm/doc/ReadMe.md

             translation directions before saving a snapshot.
             Snapshots are uploaded to the share server.

-      list (snapshots|scores)
+      list snapshots
-            Lists all snapshots in reverse chronological order or list BLEU scores from evaluations in current directory.
+            Lists all snapshots in reverse chronological order.

       compare [snapshot_id]
             Compare current evaluations with specified snapshot (or with